debsishu/ec-static-api/readme.md

-# Installation and Usage
+## Installation and Usage

 ### Introduction

 Ec-Static is a discussion forum.
-You can create clubs and create posts under those clubs and have real interaction with other people who have similar interest.
+You can create clubs and create posts under those clubs and have real interaction with other people who have similar interests.

 ### Running Locally